 Replika Deutsch and the Multilingual Chatbot Revolution: A Tale of Bytes, Bots, and Bavarian Banter

 Welcome to the industry of multilingual chatbots, where AI is over just an underappreciated friend to whom you offload your emotional baggage at 2 AM.
-It’s a domain where Replika Deutsch and other language virtuosos rule the day—or night, depending on your time zone.
+It’s a domain where Replika Deutsch and other linguistic virtuosos rule the day—or night, depending on your time zone.
 Just don’t ask them to do the Cha-Cha-Cha, at least not yet.

 What Is Replika and Why Is It Learning German?